tsgates/arch-wiki-markdown/wiki/GRUB_Legacy.md

 vbetest

-1. Install the lrmi package from the AUR that contains the vbetest tool (x86_64 users will need to use #hwinfo above).
+1. Install the lrmi package from the AUR that contains the vbetest tool (x86_64 users will need to use hwinfo).
 2. Run vbetest as root
 3. Then note the number in [ ] corresponding to your desired resolution.
-4. Press 'q' to quit vbetest interactive prompt.
+4. Press q to quit vbetest interactive prompt.
     1. As an option, in a console as root, you can test the mode you just picked up by running vbetest -m <yourcode> and see a pattern like this one